NK-CS-ZZL/Awesome-VFI/README.md

-*The keywords `Multiple Frames` means the number of input frames is more than two frames.
+*The keywords `Multiple Frames` means the number of input frames is more than two.

 *Above methods exclude Spatial-Temporal Super Resolution, Event-based Frame Interpolation and other joint tasks (*e.g.* deblur+VFI).
 Coming soon!
 (Perhaps not soon)